Shawinigan Cataractes

-The Shawinigan Cataractes (Cataractes de Shawinigan) are a junior ice hockey team in the Quebec Major Junior Hockey League.
-The team is based in Shawinigan, Quebec, Canada.
-The Cataractes have been previously known as the Shawinigan Bruins until 1973, and were called the Shawinigan Dynamos from 1973 to 1978.
+The Shawinigan Cataractes (Cataractes de Shawinigan) are a Canadian junior ice hockey team in the Quebec Maritimes Junior Hockey League (QMJHL) based in Shawinigan, Quebec.
+The franchise plays their home games at the Centre Gervais Auto, and were originally known as the Shawinigan Bruins until 1973, as well as the Shawinigan Dynamos from 1973 to 1978.

-The Cataractes play their home games at the Centre Gervais Auto.
-The former home of the team was Aréna Jacques Plante.
-Over the course of their 43-year history, they did not win any League championships or Memorial Cups until they were chosen to host the 2012 Memorial Cup tournament, as they became only the second team to play in the tie-breaker and win in overtime in front of a sellout hometown crowd.

 Etymology

 "Cataractes" is the plural form of "cataracte", which means in English 'cataract' in the sense of a powerful waterfall, derived from the Latin word "cataracta" meaning 'waterfall' or 'portcullis'.
 The team is named after the Shawinigan Falls, a prominent waterfall in the city of Shawinigan.